moj-analytical-services/user-guidance/source/documentation/data-docs/amazon-s3.md

 2. Select the **Warehouse data** tab or the **Webapp data** tab, as relevant.
 3. Select the name of the data source you want to manage.

-To add a new user to the data access group:
+To add a new user to the data access group (users must already be members of the Analytical Platform):

 1. Type the user's GitHub username into the input field labelled **Grant access to this data to other users**.
 2. Select the user from the drop-down list.